Rybo713/UX330UA-macOS/README.md

 - Auto Brightness

 # What doesn't work
+- Trackpad, with gestures (VoodooI2C, VoodooI2C not injected for some reason)
+- Display Brightness (AsusSMC not loaded for some reason)
+- All Fn Keys (AsusSMC not loaded for some reason)
+- Keyboard Brightness (AsusSMC not loaded for some reason)
 - Fingerprint sensor - Touch ID (It will never work) (Disabled)

 # Bugs